 ).

-Safety is Paramount: One of the major responsibilities of the key grip involves keeping the cast and crew safe by properly securing gear on set and following safety protocol.
-This includes: carry outing safety meetings, completing training sessions, and regular equipment inspections.
+Safety is Paramount: One of the major responsibilities of the pivotal grip involves keeping the cast and crew safe by properly securing gear on set and following safety protocol.
+This includes: implementing safety meetings, completing training sessions, and regular equipment inspections.

 Careers in Film